Mike Enzi: Equality

-The NAACP gave Enzi a F rating in 2002.
+The civil rights organization National Association for the Advancement of Colored People gave Enzi an F rating in 2002.
 He opposed the creation of federal hate crime legislation and attempts by Clinton to expand federal hate crime legislation.
-Enzi denounced the murder of Matthew Shepard and expressed sympathy for his family, but voted against the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act.
+Enzi denounced the murder of Matthew Shepard, a gay man, and expressed sympathy for his family, but voted against the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act.

-Legislation in the Wyoming state senate which would declare all same-sex marriages in the United States invalid in Wyoming was supported by Enzi.
-He supported the Boy Scouts exclusion of gay scouts and leaders and supported legislation to end federal aid to schools which prohibited the Boy Scouts due to their refusal to admit gay members.
-Enzi supported Santorum's comments on Lawrence v.
-Texas in which Santorum stated that sodomy laws should be upheld stating that allowing sodomy would give people the right to incest, bigamy, and adultery.
+Enzi supported legislation in the Wyoming state senate in 1997 that would have denied recognition in Wyoming to same-sex marriages performed in other states.
+In 2001, he supported the Boy Scouts exclusion of gay scouts and leaders and supported legislation to end federal aid to schools which prohibited the Boy Scouts due to their refusal to admit gay members.
+Santorum stated in response to Lawrence v.
+Texas that sodomy laws should be upheld as he believed that allowing sodomy would give people the right to incest, bigamy, and adultery; Enzi supported these comments.
 In 2004, Enzi voted in favor of the Federal Marriage Amendment, which would prohibit gay marriage.

-Enzi was given a zero percent rating from NARAL Pro-Choice America in its 1997 report.
-39 senators and 168 representatives, including Enzi, signed amicus brief in 2020, calling for the Supreme Court to overturn Roe v.
-Wade.

-Enzi cosponsored a resolution expressing support for Judge Roy Moore's attempts to have the Ten Commandments displayed in his courtroom.
+Enzi cosponsored a resolution in 1998 expressing support for Judge Roy Moore's attempts to have the Ten Commandments displayed in his courtroom.

 Foreign policy

 Enzi opposed sending soldiers to Kosovo to participate in the Kosovo War and stated that "there was no exit plan built in".
 Enzi voted to express Congressional approval for the prosecution of war crimes and crimes against humanity committed during the Yugoslav Wars.

 Enzi supported legislation to end the blockade on food and medicine sales and donations to Cuba in 1998, and later asked Bush to lift restrictions on selling American food and medicine to Cuba.
-Enzi stated that the United States Congress should not become involved with Elián González.
+Enzi stated that the United States Congress should not become involved with Elián González, a Cuban who arrived in the United States after the boat carrying him and his mother shipwrecked.
 In 2003, he and Senator Max Baucus called for travel restrictions to Cuba to be lifted.
-He and Senator Byron Dorgan introduced the Freedom to Travel to Cuba Act with other Democratic and Republican senators to allow Americans to travel to Cuba in 2009, and supported other legislation to allow Americans to travel to Cuba.
+An amendment in both the House and Senate versions of the 2004 appropriations bill for the Treasury and Transportation departments would prohibit funds being used to enforce the travel ban to Cuba, but this language was removed by a conference committee formed by Majority Leader Tom DeLay, who gave 10 of the 17 House seats to people who supported the ban; Enzi criticized this method as the legislation was "stripped by staffers" without a vote being taken.
+In 2009, he and Senator Byron Dorgan introduced the Freedom to Travel to Cuba Act with other Democratic and Republican senators to allow Americans to travel to Cuba and supported other legislation to allow Americans to travel to Cuba.